Relative Error Calculator

 |(121.2 - 120.5) / 121.2| = 0.00578 = 0.578%

 To know more about calculating percentage error, check our percent error calculator.
+It may also be interesting to visit the error propagation calculator to see how errors in measurements propagate to derived quantities.

 How to calculate the absolute error and relative error